maurobedoya/certifypy/README.md

 ## Features

-This script allows to generate certificates in a massive and automatic way, reading an excel file with the information of the participants of an event or congress.
+This python script allows to generate certificates in a massive and automatic way, reading an excel file with the information of the participants of an event or congress.
 The files are renamed with a base name, the name of the participant and the type of certificate.

 In the excel file the structure of the columns such as: NAME, AFFILIATION, POSTER, TALK, AWARD, and ROLE must be preserved.
 If a participant has no poster, talk or award information, it should be left blank and the script will only generate the certificates with the information that exists.